 The new structure only affects the rates of CTSI's Clinical Research Implementation Services (CRIS), including clinical research facilities (Delaware Clinical Research Unit and Masonic Clinical Research Unit), support staff, and procedures.
 It will not apply to investigators who use Clinical Research Coordinators, Research Project Managers, statisticians from our Biostatistical Design and Analysis Center, our Nutrition Research Center, or the Lillehei Clinical Research Unit (LCRU).

-To learn more about the new rate structure, investigators and research teams are invited to attend a Q&A session on Nov.
+To learn more about the new rate structure, investigators and research teams are invited to view these FAQs or attend a Q&A session on Nov.
 20 from 1-2pm in Mayo 3-125.
 Refreshments will be provided.
 For budget assistance, contact CTSI's Research Navigator at 612.625.CTSI (2874) or firstname.lastname@example.org, or, for other questions or feedback, contact Lisa Johnson, Assistant Director of Clinical Translational Research Services, at email@example.com.